 What is the “state of the art” in contemporary theatre for young audiences and where is art heading?
 An overview of accomplishments and an outlook for the future.

-With the international visitors of KULTURsekretariat NRW and members of the EU festival network “Exit the Room” as guests
+With the participants of the International Visitors Programme at NRW KULTURsekretariat and members of the EU festival network “Exit the Room” as guests

 Wednesday, 14.06.
 16:00 to 17:30, Studio 5